Jessica Chan

 Selected Presentations

 Chan, J., Adlof, S., & Duff, D. (2021).
 Examining the relationship between home literacy and home numeracy environment and language, reading, and cognitive abilities in school-aged children.
-Poster presentation for the Society for the Scientific Study of Reading.
+Poster presentation at the Society for the Scientific Study of Reading.
+Virtual Conference.

 Chan, J., Fitton, L., & Adlof, S. (2021).
 Investigating the role of language and literacy in children’s mathematics achievement: A quantile regression approach.
-Poster presentation accepted for the Symposium on Research in Child Language Disorders, Madison, WI, U.S.A.
+Poster presentation at the Symposium on Research in Child Language Disorders, Madison, WI, U.S.A.

 Chan, J. S., & Adlof, S. M. (2020).
 The role of language and literacy in mathematics: Definitions, Connections, and Applications.
 Presentation at the South Carolina Speech Language Hearing Association convention, Columbia, SC, U.S.A.

 Chan, J. S., Wade-Woolley, L., & Kirby, J. R. (2019).
 Cognitive differences between Chinese-English bilingual and English monolingual children in Canadian classrooms: A closer examination of prosody, morphology, and phonemic awareness.
-Paper presented at the Society for the Scientific Study of Reading, Toronto, Canada.
+Paper presentation at the Society for the Scientific Study of Reading, Toronto, ON, CA.

 Professional Services/Affiliations/Committees